Why Does Weight Gain Accelerate After 40 in Women? Hormones, Muscle Loss, and What Actually Helps

 Frequently Asked Questions About Weight Gain After 40

-Does metabolism slow down after 40?
+Does metabolism really slow down at 40?

 Why am I gaining weight even though I'm eating less?